Red Brigades: Kidnapping and murder of Aldo Moro

+On 23 January 1983, an Italian court sentenced 32 members of the BR to life imprisonment for their role in the kidnapping and murder of Moro, among other crimes.
+Many elements and facts have never been fully cleared up, despite a series of trials, and this led to a number of other alternative theories about the events to become popularized.

-The BR in the 1980s
+BR in the 1980s

 Much of the BR was dismantled by the security services in the 1980s.

 Kidnapping of Brigadier General Dozier

-On 17 December 1981, four members of the BR, posing as plumbers, invaded the Verona apartment of US Army Brigadier General James L. Dozier, then NATO Deputy Chief of Staff at Southern European land forces.
+On 17 December 1981, four members of the BR, posing as plumbers, invaded the Verona apartment of U.S. Army Brigadier General, James L. Dozier, then NATO deputy chief of staff at Southern European land forces.
 The men kidnapped Dozier and left his wife bound and chained in their apartment.
 He was held for 42 days until 28 January 1982, when a team of NOCS (a special operations unit of the Italian police) successfully carried out his rescue from an apartment in Padua, without firing a shot, capturing the entire terrorist cell.
 The guard, Ugo Milani, assigned to kill Dozier in the event of a rescue attempt did not do so and was overwhelmed by the rescuing force.
 Dozier was the first American general to be kidnapped by insurgents and the first foreigner kidnapped by the BR.
-After Dozier's return to the US Army in Vicenza, he was congratulated by telephone by US President Ronald Reagan on regaining his freedom.
+After Dozier's return to the US Army in Vicenza, he was congratulated by telephone by U.S. president Ronald Reagan on regaining his freedom.

-Mulinaris' 1983 arrest
+Mulinaris's 1983 arrest

 After the Abbé Pierre's death in January 2007, Italian magistrate Carlo Mastelloni recalled in the Corriere della Sera that the Abbé had "spontaneously testified" in the 1980s in support of a group of Italian activists who had fled to Paris and were involved with the Hyperion language school, directed by Vanni Mulinaris.
 Simone de Beauvoir had also written a letter to Mastelloni, which has been kept in juridical archives.
-Some of those associated with the Hyperion School (which included Corrado Simioni, Vanni Mulinaris and Duccio Berio) were accused by the Italian authorities of being the "masterminds" of the BR, although they were all cleared afterwards.
+Some of those associated with the Hyperion School, which included Corrado Simioni, Vanni Mulinaris, and Duccio Berio, were accused by the Italian authorities of being the "masterminds" of the BR, although they were all cleared afterwards.

-After Mulinaris' travel to Udine and subsequent arrest by the Italian justice, the Abbé Pierre went to talk in 1983 with Italian President Sandro Pertini to plead Mulinaris' cause.
+After Mulinaris travelled to Udine and was subsequently arrested by the Italian police, Abbé Pierre went to talk in 1983 with Italian President Sandro Pertini to plead Mulinaris's cause.
 Mulinaris had been imprisoned on a charge of assisting the BR.
 The Abbé had even observed eight days of a hunger strike from 26 May to 3 June 1984 in the Cathedral of Turin to protest the conditions suffered by "Brigadists" in Italian prisons and the imprisonment without trial of Mulinaris, who was recognized as innocent some time afterwards.
-Mulinaris' treatment was, according to the Abbé, a "violation of human rights".
+Mulinaris's treatment was, according to the Abbé, a "violation of human rights".
 La Repubblica specified that Italian justice has recognized the innocence of all people close to the Hyperion School.